2016 Ryder Cup

-The 41st Ryder Cup Matches were held in the United States from September 30 to October 2, 2016, at the Hazeltine National Golf Club in Chaska, Minnesota, a suburb southwest of Minneapolis.
-Europe entered the competition as the cup holders, having won in 2014 in Scotland for their third consecutive win.
+The 41st Ryder Cup was hosted in the United States from September 30 to October 2, 2016, at the Hazeltine National Golf Club in Chaska, Minnesota.
+Europe entered as defending champions after winning the 2014 Ryder Cup, its third consecutive Ryder Cup win.

-The United States won for the first time since 2008 at Valhalla, and featured the most lopsided American victory since a 9-point win in 1981 at Walton Heath.
-As in 2008, the U.S. never trailed during the tournament.
-Ryan Moore defeated Lee Westwood by 1 hole to reclaim the Cup with three matches still in progress.
-Captain Davis Love III dedicated the win to Arnold Palmer, who had died five days before the competition at the age of 87 while awaiting heart surgery.
-A bag from Palmer's captaincy in 1975 at Laurel Valley was placed on the first tee during Friday's opening foursomes to honor "The King", and Team USA also swept the opening foursomes on Friday morning for the first time since 1975.
-Two days after the matches, the majority of Team USA attended Palmer's public memorial at Saint Vincent College in his hometown of Latrobe, Pennsylvania, and brought the trophy at the request of Palmer's daughter Amy.
-Palmer had also had a video tribute at the opening ceremony and tributes in remarks from both captains (Love and Darren Clarke) and both honorary captains (Jack Nicklaus and Tony Jacklin).
+Team USA won the 41st Ryder Cup, having never trailed during the tournament.
+Ryan Moore defeated Lee Westwood by one hole to claim the cup with three matches still in progress.
+U.S. captain Davis Love III dedicated the win to Arnold Palmer, who died at age 87 five days before the competition.
+A bag from Palmer's captaincy in the 1975 Ryder Cup at Laurel Valley was placed on the first tee during Friday's opening foursomes to honor Palmer.
+Team USA swept the opening foursomes on Friday morning for the first time since 1975.
+Two days after the matches, most of Team USA attended Palmer's public memorial at Saint Vincent College in his hometown of Latrobe, Pennsylvania, and brought the trophy at the request of Palmer's daughter, Amy.
+A video tribute to Palmer was played at the opening ceremony and tributes to Palmer were included in remarks from Love and European captain Darren Clarke, and honorary captains Jack Nicklaus and Tony Jacklin.